sdemaude/MotMysTerm/README.md

 ## Things to Improve

-  - Multiplayer Mode: Add a multiplayer feature so that players can compete to guess the word the fastest.
   - Custom Word Lists: Allow players to upload their own word lists or adjust difficulty with different dictionaries.
+  - Windows Portability: Modify the game to run natively on Windows systems.
   - Save Progress: Add a save and resume feature to allow players to continue their game later.
+  - Multiplayer Mode: Add a multiplayer feature so that players can compete to guess the word the fastest.